vramana/cherow/scripts/test262/README.md

 #### How to

-- Install ts-node global
-- Type `ts-node run` on the CMD when you are in the `/test/test262 folder`
+- Type `node run` on the CMD when you are in the `/test/test262 folder`

 ### Credits